 Dr. Deng has also expanded her musical expressions through the exploration of diverse world music traditions.
 Her collaboration with master Indian sitarist, Nalini Vinayak, led to the 2011 release of the album—Stringing Echoes: Classical Indian Music by Sitar and Chinese Zheng—a CD that, for the first time in history, combined Chinese zheng, Indian sitar, and tabla on classical Indian Music.
 Her world music-influenced compositions include Layered Fantasy: for Indonesian Gamelan and Chinese Zheng (2014); Kora: for Intercultural Band Omnimusica (2018); and Guru (2020).

-Haiqiong is the featured zheng artist in the chapter on Chinese music included in the widely used textbook World Music: Traditions and Transformations (McGraw-Hill, 2007), by Michael B. Bakan, Professor and Head of Ethnomusicology and World Music at Florida State University.
-In addition to extensive coverage of her music, life, and career in the text itself, she is also featured on four of the tracks included on the book's accompanying 3-CD set by Sony BMG Music Entertainment and on the online Musical Guided Tour for the chapter.
+Dr. Deng is the featured artist in the chapter on Chinese music in the widely used university textbook World Music: Traditions and Transformations (3rd edition, 2019 McGraw-Hill) by Michael B. Bakan, Professor and Head of Ethnomusicology and World Music at Florida State University.
+In addition to extensive coverage of her music, life, and career in the text itself, there are recordings of her performing guzheng in the textbook's accompanying CD released by Sony BMG Music Entertainment.

-Haiqiong received her Bachelor of Music degree in zheng performance from the Shanghai Conservatory of Music and Master of Arts in Arts Administration and Ethnomusicology from the Florida State University College of Music.
-She is currently the Director of the Chinese Music Ensemble at the Florida State University and pursuing Ph.D in Musicology at the Florida State University.
+Dr. Deng received her Bachelor of Music in guzheng Performance from the Shanghai Conservatory of Music (1997), Master of Arts in Arts Administration (2004) and Ethnomusicology (2006), and Ph.D. in Musicology (2020) from the Florida State University.
+Dr. Deng has taught at Florida State University, University of South Florida, and Tallahassee Community College.
+She also directed the FSU Chinese Music Ensemble for seventeen years.